 Legal Aid in Pierce County GA

-The Indigent Project offers Legal Aid in Pierce County GA to no and low-income residents who have experienced injury, loss, or damages in the following areas:
+The Indigent Project provides Legal Aid in Pierce County GA to no and low-income residents who have suffered damage, injury, or loss in the following areas:

 Big Truck Accidents, Car Accidents, and Motorcycle Accidents: